-There are currently few broadly available effective treatments.
-Further, most treatments that are currently being employed require administration in a hospital setting, thus continuing to overburden the healthcare system, and the orally-available treatments developed by Pfizer and Merck have only recently received authorization by the FDA.
-In addition, nearly all treatments currently in use or in clinical trials were originally developed for other indications, and were not designed specifically against SARS-CoV-2, and therefore may have limited effectiveness.
+There are currently few broadly effective treatment options.
+Further, nearly all treatments currently in use or in clinical trials were originally developed for other indications, and were not designed specifically against SARS-CoV-2, and therefore may have limited effectiveness.
 We believe that newly designed drugs that are purposefully developed to specifically target SARS-CoV-2, enabled by recent studies of the molecular biology of the virus, will have the potential to be far more effective than repurposing existing drugs.

 In April 2020, we entered into a collaboration agreement with OntoChem, who subsequently assigned its rights and obligations under the collaboration agreement to MolGenie, for the purpose of discovering and ultimately developing anti-viral drug candidates for COVID-19.
-Our collaboration has primarily focused on the virus' main protease ("M^{pro"}), which is an enzyme of the virus that severs a large poly-peptide into functional proteins that enable the virus to replicate in a human host.
+Our collaboration has primarily focused on the virus' main protease ("M^{pro}"), which is an enzyme of the virus that severs a large poly-peptide into functional proteins that enable the virus to replicate in a human host.
 Our program has focused on identifying molecules that inhibit the function of this enzyme, and potentially stop or slow the virus' ability to replicate and cause disease.
 Since this protease does not have human analogs, potential inhibitors may not affect any human proteins and therefore toxic side effects may be minimized.